akosiorek/akosiorek.github.io/_notes/2020-08-07-machine_learning_of_sets.markdown

 #### Acknowledgements
 I would like to give huge thanks to Fabian Fuchs, Thomas Kipf, Hyunjik Kim, Yan Zhang, George Papamakarios, and Danilo Rezende for insightful and inspiring discussions about the machine learning of sets.
 I would also like to thank Hyunjik Kim and Fabian Fuchs for their feedback on the initial version of this post.
+This post would not happen if not for Juho Lee, who got me interested in sets in the first place.

 [^acn]: See [Graves et al., "Associative Compression Networks for Representation Learning", arXiv 2018](https://arxiv.org/abs/1804.02476) for an example where dataset (or minibatch) items are modeled jointly, and the loss depends on the whole minibatch/dataset.